mariamhabib/CS250-Data-Structures/Assignments/Exercises/Dynamic Array Wrapper/README.md

 This should free memory and update the pointer per best practices...

-1. Check if the pointer m_data is *nullptr*.
+1. Check if the pointer m_data IS NOT *nullptr*.
 If so:
 	1. Delete the dynamic array
 	2. Set the m_data pointer to *nullptr*